jbloewencolon/Psychedelic-Trip-Report-Text-Generator/README.md

 Underlying Patterns in Predictions: Visualization revealed differences in positive and negative predictions related to psychedelics, indicative of how the model made its false positives.

 We also employed an LDA model to identify underlying themes.
 Key topics included words with existential themes; physical sensations; encapsulating social aspects; and illustrative visual experiences.
 The topics for "Psychedelics" and "Pharmaceuticals" were quite different, as expected.
-The detailed LDA results can be viewed here.
+The detailed LDA results can be viewed [here](https://github.com/jbloewencolon/Psychedelic-Trip-Generator/blob/main/Sandbox/LDA%20Final.ipynb).

 # Data Understanding
 Our data was collected using a data transfer agreement with McGill University and Queen’s University.
-The data itself is from Erowid’s experience vaults and is subject to their copyright and may only be used with their permission.
+The data is from [Erowid’s experience vaults](https://erowid.org/experiences/) and is subject to their copyright, and may only be used with their permission.

 The raw data set contains nearly 40k drug reports with 11743 unique drug types.
 No identifying information was gathered other than the metadata, including dosage, delivery method, the weight of the individual, year consumed, and gender.